Ibexian/scifi-nn/notes.md

 ## Proof of Concept trained on the writings of Melville:

-As with the word based trainings I decided to use the works of Melville as an initial proof of concept text sample and began running the training in ernest.
+As with the word based trainings I decided to use the works of Melville as an initial proof of concept text sample and began running the training in earnest.

 ### 1 epoch:
     the stranger of the sailors of the sailors of the sailors of the stranger of the stranger of the stranger of the stranger of the stranger of